UK says chances of Brexit trade deal below 50%, despite EU optimism

 Optimism had been rising that a deal was imminent to keep the goods trade that makes up half of annual EU-UK commerce, worth nearly a trillion dollars in all, free of tariffs and quotas beyond Dec.
 31.

-But both sides say there are gaps to be bridged and it was unclear whether either would shift far enough to open the way for a breakthrough.
+But both sides say there are still gaps to be bridged and it was so far unclear whether either would shift far enough to open the way for a breakthrough.

 EU diplomatic sources said the 27 member states would get an update on Friday, although they suggested any decision on a deal was more likely to come on Saturday.